wolkenheim/spring-kafka-avro/README.md

 interface of class String in Java.
 In case you would like to use String instead you can set the configuration stringType to String.
 As you might have guessed, there is a catch.
 During Serialization/ Deserialization of records Avro schemas are exchanged with the Schema Registry.
 The plugin option will add Java-specific annotations to the avro schema: `"avro.java.string": "String"`.
 In case you have also non-java consumers / producers in your network be careful with this option.
+This is especially the case if your organization publishes its schemas via a Git repository and a CI pipeline to the Schema Registry.
 Read the discussion about this here: https://github.com/confluentinc/schema-registry/issues/868

 ## 2. Add a Kafka cluster for local development
-A cluster consists of a Zookeeper instance for the config files plus one to many brokers.
+A cluster consists of a Zookeeper instance plus one to many brokers.
 As we just need a simple setup, one broker is sufficient.
 To work with Avro and Kafka the schema registry is needed.
 This is an expansion of Kafka by Confluent.
 You will find the basic workflow here: https://docs.confluent.io/platform/current/schema-registry/index.html Also a quick note here that Confluent developed quite a few docker containers for Kafka that you could use here.
 Like the Schema Registry UI which I added and can be accessed at http://localhost:8000/#/